-*- coding: utf-8 -*-

 # third party packages

-from IPython import display
+from ..utils.plot_utils import plt

 import numpy as np

-from scipy.ndimage import center_of_mass, interpolation
+from scipy.ndimage import center_of_mass, interpolation, gaussian_filter, gaussian_filter1d, fourier_shift

 from skimage.registration import phase_cross_correlation